zheng129/programming-languages/big-ideas.md

 (could be added now: terms as trees (parsing), formalising mathematical proofs in theorem provers, two dimensional syntax and string diagrams, ...)

+## Congruence Relations

+- Congruence relations as structure preserving equivalence relations.
+- Meaning as a quotient by a congruence relation.

+## Termalgebras

+Termalgebras
+- turn syntax into an algebra and allow us to have both syntax and semantics as objects in the same category;
+- provide a simple mechanism to turn meta-variables into object-variables and
+- to do pattern matching in equational logic (via the congruence and substitution rule) and, thus, to reduce the typically infinite number of rewrite rules to a finite number of equations.

+## Data Types as Algebras

+...
+Abstract Data Types, Algebraic Data Types, ...

 ## Normalisation by Evaluation

 see [here](https://hackmd.io/s/rkqjXBW9X)

+## Preconditions, Postconditions, Hoare Logic

+## Partial Correctness

 ## Invariants